 - Willingness to Learn, Unlearn and Relearn – Never stop learning!
 The opportunities and possibilities of the 21st Century are exciting and empowering for you and your school community.
 Be open to it and adopt a growth mindset.
 Seth Godin says, “If you’re not doing the things that scare you, you’re not really learning.”
 Attend school leadership courses to learn about leading coaching in schools, as well as going to workshops and conferences to learn from great 21st Century leaders.

 - Entrepreneurial, Creative and Innovative – The ability to think outside the box is powerful.
 Creativity and innovation are great ways to manage the disruptions and complexities of the 21st Century.
 Empower students and teachers to be resourceful, flexible, creative, to think like entrepreneurs and develop global partners and resources to succeed in our ever-changing world.
 Develop the school as an entrepreneurial organisation.

 - Intuitive – Learn to trust your instincts.
 Recent research shows that we can successfully solve problems intuitively.
 Listen to the voice within you; it comes from a wise and good place.

 - Ability to Inspire – Be inspiring!
 Address teachers, students and parents with speeches about noble educational possibilities, highlighting the school’s vision and mission.
 Create an enthusiasm and optimism to work together in creating future directions for the school.
 Continue this focus all through your tenure.

 Want to learn more?

-Why not attend ‘Leadership for the 21st Century‘ a 2-day workshop in Melbourne on 25 & 26 February 2016 to provide you with the knowledge, tools and strategies to be a great 21st Century leader?
+Why not attend ‘Leadership for our New Reality’ a 4-part webinar series commencing 19 January 2021 to provide you with the knowledge, tools and strategies to be a great 21st Century leader?
 Click here for more info